Avsaf430/Cold-email-generator/README.md

-# 🤖 AI-Powered Cold Email Generator using LangChain + Groq
+# 🤖 AI-Powered Cold Email Generator

 🚀 **A powerful and production-ready tool that leverages the latest in LLM technology to generate personalized cold emails from job links — built with LangChain, Groq, and LLaMA 3.**